ZombieNub/IronDiceBot/README.md

 ## Usage

-`!r N` Rolls a dice from 1-N.
+`!r dice N` Rolls a dice from 1-N.
-`!r [name:N,name:N...]` Selects a random item in a list.
+`!r list name:N name:N...` Selects a random item in a list.
 Odds for each item are determined by N.

 ## License